 - Place the leaves in a location with bright, indirect light.

 - Do not overwater them, but still keep the top of the potting mix moist.

 This method isn’t as foolproof and may take a few months to root, but it’s always fun to try, right?

 Propagate String of Turtles in Water

 You can also propagate string of turtles in water.
-The cuttings will typically root faster in potting mix, but it’s always fun to actually be able to watch the roots grow in water!
+The cuttings will typically root faster in potting mix, but it’s cool to actually be able to watch the roots grow in water!

-Once the roots are a few inches long, which might take a few months, you can transfer the cuttings into a pot with potting mix and care for the plant how you normally would.
+- Once the roots are two to three inches long, which might take a few months, you can transfer the cuttings into a pot with potting mix and care for the plant how you normally would.

 Is the String of Turtles Plant Toxic to Pets?

 String of turtles is non-toxic.
 However, it’s best practice to keep all plants out of your furry friends’ reach regardless.